lara-amalia/se-wdp-ue/01/README.md

 On the contact page we include a small contact form and additional address data.

-The contact page also has an `h1` page title, a `main` section (which contains the main content) and an optional `footer` that can be copy-pasted from the index page again.
+The contact page also has an `h1` page title, a `main` section (which contains the main content), a navigation and an optional `footer`, which can be copy-pasted from the index page again.

 ### 4.1.
 Contact form